Tag: n8n

 I expected a steep learning curve.
 Instead, something clicked me faster than I anticipated because Make had already built the mental model.
 The nodes, the connection, the logic. n8n just looked different on the surface.
 Underneath, I already spoke the automation language.

-That experience is actually why I think I’m in a decent position to compare these two.
 Not because I read the documentation for both, but because I’ve lived inside them at different points in my automation journey.
 What I’m sharing here isn’t a feature matrix repackaged as an article – it’s like, I genuinely wish someone had told me before I had to figure it out myself.

 So let me give you that shortcut first.